Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 Lourdes Gurriel Jr. At The Plate

-- Gurriel is batting .229 with a double, a triple and a walk.
+- Gurriel is hitting .205 with a double, a triple and a walk.

-- In five of nine games this year (55.6%), Gurriel has reached base safely via hit, and that includes multiple hits twice.
+- This year, Gurriel has tallied at least one hit in five of 10 games (50.0%), and had multiple hits twice.

-- In nine games played this season, he has not hit a home run.
+- He has not hit a home run in his 10 games this year.

-- In three games this year, Gurriel has picked up an RBI, with more than one RBI once.
+- In three games this season, Gurriel has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of nine games so far this year.
+- He has scored in three games this year (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.